EmptyOps/parse-os/README.md

 Create a new branch whenever you fix a bug, add a new feature, or improve existing code — this keeps your work clean and easy to review.

 🔹 3.Make and Test Changes
-&nbsp;&nbsp;&nbsp;- Follow the project’s coding and commit style.
+&nbsp;&nbsp;&nbsp;&nbsp;• Follow the project’s coding and commit style.
-&nbsp;&nbsp;&nbsp;- Run existing tests or add new ones if needed.
+&nbsp;&nbsp;&nbsp;&nbsp;• Run existing tests or add new ones if needed.

 🔹 4.Push and Create Pull Request (PR)